 Base Case.
 Consider the moment before fixing the first imbalanced node u of Π .
-It means that u must have lost a level in one of its subtrees in the deletion.
-Since u was balanced before the deletion, Claim 2 holds on u.
-Furthermore, the height of the subtree rooted at u has not changed (because it is decided by the subtree of u that did not lose any leaf).
-This indicates that, for any proper ancestor v of u, both subtrees of v must have the same height as before the deletion; hence, v remains balanced.
+W.l.o.g., assume that the deletion happens in the left subtree of u.
+Since u was balanced before the deletion, the right subtree of u now has two more levels than its left subtree; hence, Claim 2 holds on u.
+Furthermore, the height of the subtree rooted at u has not changed (because it is decided by the right subtree of u).
+Consequently, for any proper ancestor v of u, both subtrees of v must have the same height as before the deletion; hence, v remains balanced.
+This proves Claim 1.